Evictions of Residential Tenants in Texas

 If a substantial amount of personal property remains, the safer legal course for a landlord is to give notice and pursue a formal eviction, even if the tenant is nowhere to be found.

-A landlord’s eviction petition is filed with the justice of the peace in whose precinct the property is located:
+A landlord’s eviction petition must be filed with the justice of the peace in whose precinct the property is located:

 Tex.
 R. Civ.
 P. 510.3.
 Eviction Petition

 (b) Where Filed.
 The petition must be filed in the precinct where the premises is located.
-If it is filed elsewhere, the judge must dismiss the case.
-The plaintiff will not be entitled to a refund of the filing fee, but will be refunded any service fees paid if the case is dismissed before service is attempted.
+If it is filed elsewhere, the judge must dismiss the case. . . .

 (c) Defendants Named.
 If the eviction is based on a written residential lease, the plaintiff must name as defendants all tenants obligated under the lease residing at the premises whom plaintiff seeks to evict.
-No judgment or writ of possession may issue or be executed against a tenant obligated under a lease and residing at the premises who is not named in the petition and served with citation.
+No judgment or writ of possession may issue or be executed against [any unnamed tenant].

 At the hearing (held not less than 21 days after the petition is filed) the justice of the peace will determine which party has the superior right to immediate possession and what monetary damages (back rent, attorney’s fees, and court costs), if any, will be awarded to a prevailing landlord.
 These are the only issues to be considered.